 “There was no learning curve.
 I prepared my first estimate in just a few clicks.”

-Most estimating software products cost thousands of dollars upfront even for a single seat, putting them out reach for most small builders and contractors.
+Most construction estimating software products cost thousands of dollars upfront even for a single seat, putting them out reach for most small builders and contractors.
 With CostMiner there is no need to hassle with an AutoCAD .DWG viewer, Excel, paper drawings, and a ruler.
 CostMiner users are charged a small fee each month, and there is no set-up or cancellation fee.
 If the number of users change, you can upsize or downsize as required.

 For Windows, Mac, and Linux